SainsburyWellcomeCentre/amap_python/README.rst

 ***************

 It is advisable to check all automated segmentations to ensure that the image registration worked correctly.
-A convenient way is to overlay the structure borders of the segmentations (e.g. sample_name_segmentation.nii) with the downscaled dataset that should be segmented (-ref in niftyReg).
+A convenient way is to overlay the structure borders of the segmentations (e.g. sample_name_outlines.nii) with the downscaled dataset that should be segmented (-ref in niftyReg).
 Similarly, the registered average brain can be overlaid as well.